carpentries-incubator/pangenomics/_episodes/01-introduction.md

 > ## Discussion: Open or closed?
->  The amount of gene transfer, the degree of interaction with other species in the environment, the number of niches inhabited and the lifestyle
->  of the species can play a role in the size of the pangenome.
 >
->  Between a human lung pathogen and a soil bacterium, which one do you think has a closed pangenome and which one has an open one?
+>  The size of a pangenome can be influenced by factors such as the extent of gene transfer, interactions with other species in the environment they co-habit, the diversity of niches inhabited, the lifestyle of the species, among others.
 >
+>  Considering a human lung pathogen and a soil bacterium, which organism do you believe is more likely to have a closed pangenome, characterized by a relatively stable gene pool, and why?
+>
 > > ## Solution
-> > Specialized pathogens tend to have smaller genomes because they live in an environment with more or less the same challenges,
-> > so they have less variability in their gene repertoire, hence a closed pangenome.
-> > On the other hand, free-living species face a changing environment, so they will be more adaptable if the population has a more diverse
-> > set of tools to deal with the conditions.
-These tools are usually in the accessory genome, and the bigger the accessory genome is the more
-> >  open the pangenome will be.
+> > Based on the assumption that a human lung pathogen may have a more specialized lifestyle and limited exposure to diverse environments, it is likely to possess a closed pangenome.
+In contrast, a soil bacterium, which encounters a wide range of ecological niches and interacts with various organisms, is more likely to have an open pangenome.
+However, these assumptions not always are true.
+Thus, further investigation and analysis are required to confirm these assumptions for the different species of interest.
 > {: .solution}
 {: .discussion}